 - Let the dampened sodium peroxide sit for between five to 10 minutes.

 - Rinse the area thoroughly with fresh water.
 The need to thoroughly rinse cannot be understated.
 The failure to completely rinse the area can result in the chemical being left behind.
-If that happens, the chemical will keep etching into the concrete, resulting damage to the surface.
+If that happens, the chemical will keep etching into the concrete, resulting in damage to the surface.

 - After the rinsing stage, scrub the surface of the concrete.
 Use a stiff bristle brush for this purpose.
 This should effectively eliminate what remains of the blood stain.
 You need to initiate the scrubbing process immediately after the application of sodium peroxide and the thorough rinse.